DasiniJayakody/DasiniJayakody/README.md

 ---

-I am an enthusiastic Computing and Information Systems undergraduate with a strong passion for IT project management.
-My goal is to bridge the gap between technology and business by driving innovative solutions, optimizing workflows, and leading successful projects from conception to completion.
+I am an enthusiastic Computing and Information Systems undergraduate with a strong passion for Artificial Intelligence and Machine Learning.
+My goal is to design and develop intelligent, data-driven solutions that solve real-world problems and create meaningful impact.

-- 🔭 I’m currently building **NextGenFit**, a comprehensive fitness tracking application.
+- 🔭 I’m currently building NextGenFit, a comprehensive fitness tracking application, while exploring ways to integrate AI-powered analytics for personalized health insights.
-- 🌱 I’m constantly exploring emerging IT trends, agile methodologies, and leadership strategies to enhance my skills.
+- 🌱 I’m currently learning Python, TensorFlow, PyTorch, Scikit-learn, Pandas, and NumPy to strengthen my AI/ML expertise.
-- 👯 I’m looking to collaborate on impactful, tech-driven initiatives.
+- 👯 I’m looking to collaborate on innovative AI/ML projects, data-driven solutions, and research initiatives.
 - 📫 How to reach me: **dasinijayakody@gmail.com**

 ---